openHPI/xikolo-video-player/README.md

 ### Event Naming Conventions

-Internal events are prefixed depending on where they are emmitted from.
+Internal events are prefixed depending on where they are emitted from.
 E.g. the `controls` component emits a `control:play`, the `settings-menu` a `setting:changePlaybackRate`.
 They are intended for internal use, but are also used outside, e.g. for analytics tracking.

 Events from the `player` component itself do not have a name prefix.
 They are supposed to be only used externally.
 E.g. `cueListChange`.

-### SVG Icons

-SVG icons are taken from the Xikolo font and FontAwesome imported to [icomoon.io](https://icomoon.io).
-You can easily export the icons as cleaned SVG from this page.